 However, there’s a point when you’re only doing things to fulfill your insecurities, and that’s when things become a slippery slope.

 For instance, sacrificing your health to go from having ten million in the bank to one hundred million.
 The only goal is to add an extra zero to your bank account and impress people you don’t even like.
 It’s crazy!

 What happens at the end of our lives using the VCR fast-forward thought experiment?

 You know how looking back on your past can be like trying to watch a blurry movie?
 No matter how hard you try, it’s tough to fit all those memory puzzle pieces together.

 So, here’s a little reminder for you: focus on doing what sparks joy in your heart right now.
 Live the life you want to live.
 And remember, those who are decades older than you aren’t aliens – they’re just like you!

 They’ve got the same thoughts and dreams, but they’re now only living in aging bodies.
 Before you know it, you’ll be in their shoes, with your past all fuzzy in your mind.

 Humans are but a blip in Earth’s timeline

 Do you ever think about how time passes so fast?
-How do you try to live in the present with all your responsibilities?
+How do you try to live in the present with all your daily responsibilities?